 If a shoelace is too basic, try a bungee cord.
-For this head to your local mountain warehouse.
+For this, head to your local mountain warehouse.
 Tell them that you plan to scale a cliff and need something secure for your waist.
-Little do they know.

 What are your thoughts on the rope belt trend?